-- Revenue forecasts for the 2017-19 Biennium reflect limited growth in State General Fund revenues. - Employment within Washington State is expected to remain good, with the overall rate of employment growth for the next several years almost the same as the employment growth rate nationwide. - Federal funds awarded under the Older Americans Act are expected to increase for 2018.
+- Revenue forecasts for the 2019-21 Biennium reflect growth in State General Fund revenues, in part because of tax increases passed by the legislature. - Employment within Washington State is expected to remain good, with the overall rate of employment growth for the next several years almost the same as the employment growth rate nationwide. - Federal funds awarded under the Older Americans Act are expected to remain stable.

-Since virtually all (99.8% in calendar year 2017) of LMTAAA's revenues are state or federal resources, LMTAAA governing board members and management will consider these factors in preparing the LMTAAA's budget for future years.
+Since virtually all (99.8% in calendar year 2018) of LMTAAA's revenues are state or federal resources, LMTAAA council of government board members and management consider these and other factors in preparing the LMTAAA's budget for future years.